Adjusting to a colostomy can be difficult at first, but it does not mean you cannot enjoy a full and active life.

 You may find it very tiring when you return, so to start with it may be possible for you to work fewer hours than normal and do lighter duties.

-Discuss the potential options with your employer before having the operation.
+Discuss the potential options with your employer before having the operation if possible.

-There's no reason why you can't travel after having a colostomy, but you'll probably need to plan extra time into your journey.
+There's no reason why you cannot travel after having a colostomy, but you'll probably need to plan extra time into your journey.